yogavidya/alpine-sbcl/README.md

 ### Use case:
 - for Common Lisp development, you need to constantly switch from, say, LispWorks on Windows to SBCL on Linux.
-- you'd love the two implementation to share the same project files
+- you'd love the two implementations to share the same project files

 ### Requirements:
 - docker